-^{}Explanations for changes in comparative figures are illustrated in Note 2.26.
-The notes on pages 84 to 147 are an integral part of these financial statements.
+\Explanations for changes in comparative figures are illustrated in Note 2.26.

 VI.
 NOTES TO THE FINANCIAL STATEMENTS

 1. Gerenal information

 AUTOHELLAS Tourist and Trading Société Anonyme, with the distinctive title "Autohellas", was incorporated in Greece in 1962 and its shares are traded in the "Travel & Tourism" sector of the Athens Stock Exchange.
 At the closing date the company MAIN STREAM S.A. owns the 61.25% of the Company's shares.